Cacti/plugin_thold/README.md

 * issue#267: Database Upgrade not handled properly in some cases

+* issue#274: Data Source link on Data Template column is ambiguous and can lead to confusion

 --- 1.2.0 ---

 * feature: Add Acknowledgment support to thold